M-Earl/AWS_SAA_Notes/notes.md

 * Aurora has a reader endpoint (load balancing) and writer endpoint (changes if new db is promoted)
 * Amazon Redshift Spectrum - get data from S3 without importing
 * DynamoDB Accelerator (DAX) is a cache for DynamoDB
+* Enhanced monitoring is a feature of RDS
 # Route 53
 * A - hostname to IPv4
 * AAAA - hostname to IPv6